devicehive/esp8266-firmware/DeviceHiveESP8266.md

 Read illuminance from BH1750 sensor.
 Mode is 'High Resolution2'.

 *Parameters*:
 "address" - I2C BH1750 device address.
-Behavior is the same as i2c interface, except it can be ommitted.
+Behavior is the same as i2c interface, except it can be omitted.
 If not specified, previous pin will be used.
 Default is 0x46.
 "SDA" - GPIO port number for SDA data line.
 Behavior and default are common with i2c interface.
 "SCL" - GPIO port number for SCL data line.
 Behavior and default are common with i2c interface.